Quantization for Matrix MultiplicationPart 2 of 4

 1. Be randomized: To escape the deterministic lower bound

-2. Jointly consider AA and BB: Even though they're encoded separately
+2. Jointly consider $A$ and $B$: Even though they're encoded separately

 3. Exploit correlations: Use the structure of Gaussian distributions